Loading

 • build a clearer, end-to-end picture of cargo movement through the clearance process

-• leverage high-quality data and smarter reporting methods.
+• make use of high-quality data and smarter reporting methods.

 FCRM supports Australia's goal of maintaining a modern, trusted and efficient border.
 It will improve the quality, accessibility and timeliness of the cargo information collected from industry.